mallgroup/mpapi-client-php/doc/PRODUCTS.md

 __availability*__ (array) - availability of product/variant (if the product has variants, use this attribute only in the variant data structure): id* (string) - id of the product, status* (string) - status of product availability, in_stock* (number) - amount of items available in stock (max.
 9999),
 __delivery_setup__ (string, max.
 50 chars) - id of delivery setup,
 __recommended__ (array) - ids of recommended products; if the product has variants, use this attribute only in the variant data structure); max. limit of recommended products / variants is 30,
-__delivery_delay__ (number) - number of days the delivery will be delayed for the product or variant; delivery delay can be extend with [supply delay](https://github.com/mallgroup/mpapi-client-php/blob/master/doc/PRODUCT_SUPPLY_DELAY.md); value 0 means the item can be delivered the same day; if the product has variants and they have different value, use this attribute in the variant data structure; if the value is the same for all variants, it is enough to use the attribute only in the product data structure.
+__delivery_delay__ (number) - number of days the delivery will be delayed for the product or its variants; value 0 means the item can be delivered the same day; if the product has variants and they have different value, use this attribute in the variant data structure; if the value is the same for all variants, it is enough to use the attribute only in the product data structure.
+To add an extra delay because of stock-taking or vacation, you can use [supply delay](https://github.com/mallgroup/mpapi-client-php/blob/master/doc/SUPPLY_DELAY.md);

 *Those attributes marked with * are required.*